jboates01/fulcrum-active-fitness-gym/README.md

   - Source: [Gilaxia's Portfolio via Canva Pro]

   **Training Programs, icons and images used in the special events section **
-  - Contributions: All activ images.
-  - Source: [Avanti-photos via Canva Pro]
+  - Contributions: All activity images.
+Source: [Avanti-photos via Canva Pro]

 We appreciate the talent and work of the photographers that enhance the visual appeal of our website.